 In case the symptoms start to appear, visit a doctor at the soonest to get it treated or prevent it from growing worse.
-Depending on how intense the symptoms are, the doctor may recommend different solutions.
+The doctor may recommend different solutions depending on how intense the symptoms are.
 These include:

 - Eyedrops to help with the irritation and redness